wendazhoucs/learngit/readme.txt

-Git is a version contral system.
+Git is a great version contral system.
-GIt is a free software.
+GIt is a great free software.

 Second change